enofe11/Healthcare-sql-project-/README.md

 - What is the most used insurance provider?
 - Who are the top spending and most frequent patients?

-# 🧠 Insights Report
+## 🧠 Insights Report
 - Pediatrics has the most appointment.
-This departments receive the highest patient flow.
+**Recommendation**;This departments receive the highest patient flow.
 Scheduling resources and time slots should be prioritized accordingly.